Rick and Morty (franchise): Creation

 Justin Roiland conceived of the idea for Rick and Morty as an evolution of his 2006 short film parody series The Real Animated Adventures of Doc and Mharti, inspired by Back to the Future and Scud: The Disposable Assassin, the latter series of which future Rick and Morty co-creator Dan Harmon had written for.

 Themes

 Dan Harmon has described Rick and Morty as "a never-ending fart joke wrapped around a studied look into nihilism".
 The formula of the series consists of juxtapositioning two conflicting scenarios: an extremely selfish, alcoholic grandfather dragging his grandson along for interdimensional adventures, intercut with domestic family drama, while addressing the insignificance of human existence as compared to the size of the universe, with no recognizable divine presence, as described by H. P. Lovecraft's philosophy of cosmicism.
+Lovecraftian influence exists throughout the series, both visually and thematically.
+Not only does the series periodically depict images of Lovecraft’s Cthulhu, but the series’ foundation rests upon a Lovecraftian style of weird fiction, and an uncanny interpretation of Earth where once familiar parts of everyday life become questionable or uncertain.
+Like Lovecraft’s works, the series avoids any true connection to the sublime regardless of its otherworldly environments through frequent high stakes cosmic horror with no immediate return to the familiar world.
+However, unlike Lovecraft, a solution of completing a particular task can result in a return to the familiar in order to resolve an episode, or arc, allowing for a continuing narrative.

 The characters of the series deal with existential dread and cosmic horror, either by asserting the utility of science over magic or by choosing a life in ignorant bliss.
 However, as Joachim Heijndermans of Geeks notes, none of the characters appear able to handle the absurd and chaotic nature of the universe, as Jerry gets by through denial while Rick is a "depressed, substance-addicted, suicidal mess".